open-telemetry/oteps/text/0156-columnar-encoding.md

 ratio, Parquet is not designed as an in-memory format optimized for online data processing.
 Apache Arrow is optimized for this type of scenario and offers the best trade-off of compression ratio, processing speed, and serialization/deserialization speed.

-## Monitoring OTLP-Arrow performance
+## Monitoring OTel-Arrow performance

 [OpenTelemetry Collector users would benefit from standard ways to monitor the number of network bytes sent and received.](https://github.com/open-telemetry/opentelemetry-collector/issues/6638).
 [We have proposed the use of dedicated `obsreport` metrics in the Collector.](https://github.com/open-telemetry/opentelemetry-collector/pull/6712).

-In connection with these proposals, [we also propose corresponding improvements in the OpenTelemetry Collector-Contrib's `testbed` framework](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/16835), in order to include OTLP-Arrow in standard regression testing of the Collector.
+In connection with these proposals, [we also propose corresponding improvements in the OpenTelemetry Collector-Contrib's `testbed` framework](https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/16835), in order to include OTel-Arrow in standard regression testing of the Collector.

 ## Open Questions

 ### Extending into other parts of the Arrow ecosystem

 A SQL support for telemetry data processing remains an open question in the current Go collector.
-The main OTLP query engine [Datafusion](https://github.com/apache/arrow-datafusion) is implemented in Rust.
+The main OTelArrow query engine [Datafusion](https://github.com/apache/arrow-datafusion) is implemented in Rust.
 Several solutions can be
 considered: 1) create a Go wrapper on top of Datafusion, 2) implement a Rust collector dedicated to the end-to-end support of OTel Arrow, 3) implement a SQL/Arrow engine in Go (big project).
 A proof of concept using Datafusion has been